-The Madagascan Nautiloids are found in fossil layers that has unearthed some of the best Triassic to Cretaceous period mineralised fossil specimens yet discovered.
+The Madagascan Nautiloids are found in fossil layers that have unearthed some of the best Triassic to Cretaceous period mineralised fossil specimens yet discovered.
 The mineral content of the fossil bed some millions of years ago has caused the wonderful effects of colourful inclusions of several semi-precious minerals, renowned as of a 'gemmy' quality.
 Quartz in the form of calcites and jaspers have infilled the internal phragmacone (shells), of some fossil nautili.
 The septa (chamber wall divisions) are picked out with lighter and darker colour minerals, the chambers creating patterns in dark and lighter caramel colours which delight the onlooker today.

 Both the Ammonites and Nautili evolved from cephalopod beginnings in the Cambrian period.
 The Ammonoid group eventually dominating the prehistoric marine environment, being free swimmers above the seabed, before the arrival of vertebrate fishes to the marine scene.
 Nautiloids having early success were later in the Cretaceous period seemingly in decline.
-The mass Cretaceous extinction, the KT boundary event, which is the marker for the extinction of dinosaurs and many other life forms gave the tenacious Nautili a chance to regain a secure foothold under the oceans as the only surviving Ammonoid
+The Cretaceous mass extinction, the KT boundary event, which is the marker for the extinction of dinosaurs and many other life forms gave the tenacious Nautili a chance to regain a secure foothold under the oceans as the only surviving Ammonoid

 The Ammonites eventually becoming extinct in the Maastrichtian age, just before the mass KT extinction event.
 It is thought that the Nautiloids survived probably due to their benthic ecology.
 Laying small batch eggs often, at depth or on the sea floor with more frequency, throughout their life, thus protecting the eggs from most major climatic changes.
 Whereas the Ammonites laid one batch of numerous eggs at the end of life and attached these to marine planktonic environments, close to the surface which made them more susceptible to any major planetary climatic change.